buildpacks/rfcs/text/0000-new-buildpack-toml-keys.md

 # Drawbacks
 [drawbacks]: #drawbacks

-- It introduces some none machine readable fields to an otherwise machine readable descriptor.
+- It introduces some non-machine-readable fields to an otherwise machine readable descriptor.

 # Alternatives
 [alternatives]: #alternatives